 In Alexandria, the most wonderful time of the year brings out the best of our city’s historic streets—store windows sparkle with festive displays, Old Town homes boast seasonal greenery and the mayor and Santa Claus will light Alexandria’s holiday tree in Market Square.
-From the Scottish Christmas Walk Parade to Waterskiing Santa, Alexandria is packed full of authentic holiday traditions, old and new in 2016.
+From the Scottish Christmas Walk Parade to First Night, Alexandria is packed full of authentic holiday traditions, old and new in 2017.
 So good tidings!
 We’ve got the top 10 highlights of Alexandria’s most magical season right here.

 1. Holiday Magic on Historic King Street

 Take a stroll down King Street in Old Town this holiday season and you will find yourself in a winter wonderland, with twinkling trees, glowing storefronts and evergreen wreaths gracing Old Town doorsteps.
 Trust me, you’ll be humming holiday jingles for days.

 Image credit: M. Chenet for Visit Alexandria